© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The medieval and post-medieval fortifications at Berwick upon Tweed is a scheduled monument protected by Historic England under reference 1015968.
 View the official record →

-The medieval and post-medieval fortifications at Berwick upon Tweed form one of the most significant and intact examples of Renaissance military architecture in Britain.
+The medieval and post-medieval fortifications at Berwick upon Tweed constitute one of the most significant defensive structures in northern England, reflecting the town's strategic importance on the Anglo-Scottish border.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015968.

 The medieval and post-medieval fortifications at Berwick upon Tweed is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015968.